-For further information concerning the Honors Program at Doane University, contact the Vice President for Academic Affairs or the director of the Honors Program.
+For further information concerning the Honors Program at Doane University, contact the Honors Program Director or Chief Academic Officer.

 Doane University does not offer majors in many of the pre-professional programs, but it does provide foundation courses for future study at other institutions.
 Students who are enrolled in pre-professional programs at Doane for two or three years and complete their Doane degree elsewhere must complete all Doane Core Connection courses prior to transferring.

-Students may pursue an engineering degree at Doane by participating in the Doane University Dual Degree Program.
+Students may pursue an engineering degree at Doane through the B.S.
+Engineering major offered at Doane or by participating in the Doane University Dual Degree Program.
 This program allows students to earn two degrees: a B.A. or B.S. from Doane and a B.S. in engineering or applied science from an engineering school.

 Students completing the three-year pre-professional program at Doane before transferring to the engineering school of their choice may graduate from Doane by successfully completing the first year of engineering school and all other Doane graduation requirements.
-Students maintaining a 3.0 GPA at Doane are guaranteed admission into affiliated programs at Columbia University, University of Minnesota Twin Cities, and Washington University.
+Students maintaining a 3.0 GPA at Doane are guaranteed admission into the affiliated program at Washington University in St. Louis.
+Students are also prioritized in the admission process through the affiliated Combined Plan program at Columbia University.
 Students also have the option of pursuing a graduate degree in engineering.
 Participants in the dual degree program can often complete the M.S. degree with one additional year of study at the engineering school.

-Doane students can complete their professional education in these allied health programs at medical institutions across the United States and may qualify for graduation from Doane by successfully completing the first year of an approved professional program, as well as all other Doane graduation requirements.
+Doane students can complete their professional education in these health programs at colleges and universities across the United States and may qualify for graduation from Doane by successfully completing the first year of an approved professional program, as well as all other Doane graduation requirements.
 For these students, the 30-hour residency requirement is waived.